Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Confidentiality & Disclosure

-This page is intentionally stronger than a public showcase, but still cleaner than a reckless dump.
+This page is intentionally stronger than a lightweight public showcase, but still cleaner than a reckless dump.
 That balance matters for partnership review.

 Tier 1